pgalbavy/geneos/docs/README.md

   copy       Copy instances
   delete     Delete an instance.
-Instance must be stopped. disable    Stop and disable matching instances. edit       Open an editor for instance configuration file. enable     Enable one or more instances.
+Instance must be stopped. disable    Stop and disable matching instances. enable     Enable one or more instances.
 Only previously disabled
              instances are started.
   help       Show help text for command.